 - A doctor or other healthcare provider made a mistake or rendered negligent care; and

 - Your injuries were a direct result of the mistake or negligent care.

-The first requirement focuses on the quality of care you received and whether it satisfied the standards of good medical practice.
+The first requirement focuses on the quality of care you receive and whether it satisfies the standards of good medical practice.

 The second requirement looks at your alleged injuries and whether or not they were caused by your doctor’s negligent care.
 Even if a doctor was blatantly negligent, you cannot bring a lawsuit if that negligence did not cause you any harm.
 A seasoned medical malpractice lawyer can help you figure out what happened and determine if you have a case.

 How hard it is to prove a malpractice case depends on how hard it is to prove those two key elements.